HMhugomeireles/HMhugomeireles/README.md

 I am passionate for delivering a good experience to the end user and for solving problems with code.
 I am a strong defender of clean code and I value its impact on the end user satisfaction.
 I have a constant craving for knowledge.

+By nature, men are nearly alike, by practice, they get to be wide apart.

 ### ℹ️ More information

 - 🔭 I’m currently working on my website/blog.